searchspring/snap/docs/PREACT_EVENTS.md

 ## Controller Events

+On the controller we can attach middleware via `on` or `plugin` methods.

-Alternatively we can also attach events to our controllers after they have been returned from creating a Snap instance via the `controllers` property that contains an object of all the controllers that have been specified in the config.
+We can attach events to our controllers after they have been created by a Snap instance via the `controllers` property that contains an object of all the controllers that have been specified in the config.

 Lets use the `config` from above.
 Since our search controller has an `id` of `'search'`, we can reference it as follows: